Val-dose-things/Co-Print-SV08-Config/README.md

 to get input shaper working you need to switch to mainline or use the BIGTREETECH S2DW V1.0 USB C input shaper. its plug and play.

-verify this shetion if on mainline
+verify this section if on mainline
 ```
 [printer]
 kinematics: corexy